 East Side Gallery

-One of the most iconic spots to see Berlin Wall graffiti is the East Side Gallery.
-Located along the Mühlenstraße in Friedrichshain, this open-air gallery stretches for 1.3 kilometers, making it the longest remaining section of the wall.
-The East Side Gallery displays over 100 paintings by artists from all over the globe, each with its unique style and message.
-It’s a great place to experience the cultural and historical significance of the Berlin Wall.
+The best-known place where visitors can admire Berlin Wall graffiti is known as the East Side Gallery.
+Stretching up to 1.3 kilometers alongside the Mühlenstraße in Friedrichshain, this open-air gallery is today the longest remaining stretch of the wall.
+The East Side Gallery host over one hundred paintings by artists from all over the world in its ground, every artist has his or her own way of painting.
+This place is really good to find out about the cultural history of Berlin Wall.

 Bernauer Straße